-In patients with LV hypertrophy, the use of sotalol has been associated with pro-arrhythmia.743 Similarly, there is some concern about using flecainide and propafenone in these patients, particularly when significant hypertrophy (LV wall thickness > 1.4 cm) and/or underlying CAD is present.744 structural heart disease.
+In patients with LV hypertrophy, the use of sotalol has been associated with pro-arrhythmia.
+This is some concern about using flecainide and propafenone in these patients, particularly when significant hypertrophy (LV wall thickness > 1.4 cm) and/or underlying CAD is present.

+Sodium channel-blocking drugs should not be used in patients with a history of myocardial infarction 129 or sustained VT due to structural heart disease.
 Other drugs with sodium channel-blocking activity, such as tricyclic antidepressants, should also be avoided in these circumstances.
 If ventricular function is abnormal, evaluation and treatment should be similar to that for patients experiencing VA in the absence of anti-arrhythmic drugs.